LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 ## Tests
 Test that your app has the following functionality:
-1. Test that a file can be created
 1. Test that a file can be updated
-1. Test that a file can be deleted
 1. Test that a word can be added to a file
 1. Test that you can retrieve all words from the file
 1. Test that the word chosen can accurately detect if the letter exists in the word (test that a letter does exist and does not exist)